finos/common-domain-model/documentation/source/contribution.rst

 Product
 """""""

+:ref:`test-ref`

 #. *Financial Product*.
-The user documentation defines `Financial Product <documentation.html#financial-product>`_ as the highest level of the hierarchy of the universe of products.
+The user documentation defines `Financial Product Section`_ as the highest level of the hierarchy of the universe of products.
 The term *Financial Product* should be used consistently throughout the documentation and wherever applicable in the model descriptions when describing the broad set of products.
 #. *Contractual Product*.
-Similarly, `Contractual Product <documentation.html#contractual-product>`_ is defined as a subset of Financial Products and should be used consistently in any documentation.
+Similarly, `Contractual Product Section`_ is defined as a subset of Financial Products and should be used consistently in any documentation.

    #.
 Not *Derivatives*.
    #.
 Not *OTC*.
 Contractual Product is at a higher hierarchy level than OTC Derivatives because it can include other types of products such as Security Financing.

+.. _test-ref:
 Event
 """""

 #. *Business Event*.
-In the CDM, a `Business Event <documentation.html#business-event>`_ represents an event that may occur during the lifecycle of a trade, such as an amendment, a termination, a reset or a payment.
+In the CDM, a :ref:`business-event` represents an event that may occur during the lifecycle of a trade, such as an amendment, a termination, a reset or a payment.

    #.
 Not *Lifecycle Event*. the term *Business Event* should be consistently used when referring to these data structures in the CDM documentation.

 #. *Primitive Event*.
-In the CDM, a `Primitive Event <documentation.html#primitive-event>`_ represents a building block component used to specify business events in the CDM.
+In the CDM, a :ref:`primitive-event` represents a building block component used to specify business events in the CDM.

    #.
 Not *Primitive* (stand-alone).
 In the CDM documentation, the word *Primitive* always needs to be qualified with *Event*, because the word *Primitive* may be associated to very different meanings, e.g. in computing.